 As an example, we conduct business in countries, such as Venezuela, that have non-traded or "soft" currencies that, because of their restricted or limited trading markets, may be more difficult to exchange for "hard" currency.
 We may accumulate cash in soft currencies, and we may be limited in our ability to convert our profits into United States dollars or to repatriate the profits from those countries.
 In addition, we may accumulate cash in foreign jurisdictions that may be subject to taxation if repatriated to the United States.
-For further information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 10 to the Consolidated Financial Statements, "Income Taxes."
+For further information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Environment and Results of Operations" and Note 10 to the Consolidated Financial Statements, "Income Taxes."